Looking for bankruptcy professionals in Gurgaon? MUDS is here to help you with the finest services from the best bankruptcy professionals in Gurgaon.

 Intimation to the Authorities

-Intimation is to be made to the company’s banker, tax department and other statutory department for the beginning of liquidation process.
+The intimation is to be made to the company’s banker, tax department, and other statutory departments for the beginning of the liquidation process.
 The liquidator will act as its signatory and a liquidation account is opened with the bank.

 Liquidator has to submit a Preliminary Report to the company within 45 days from the liquidation commencement date.
 The report ought to contain details of estimation of assets and liabilities, the capital structure of the company, proposed plan of action for conducting liquidation and estimated liquidation cost and time.

 Realization of Assets and Payment of Liabilities

 Liquidator has to sell the assets and distribute its proceeds to the stakeholders.

 Once the liquidation process concludes, the liquidator has to prepare a detailed final report in accordance to Rule 38 of the Regulations, 2017.
 The report has to be submitted to the ROC and Board, and an application is to be made with NCLT for the dissolution of the company.